 Center for Teaching and Learning (CTL)

 Have a question about integrating discussion forums in your classes?
 Not sure which platform might be best for setting up a course blog?
-Then contact your
+Contact the CTL for help identifying and implementing a technology tool to help meet your goals.

 Angelo, T., & Cross, K.P.
 (1993).